Salem Media Group, Inc. (SALM) CEO Edward Atsinger on Q1 2020 Results - Earnings Call Transcript

 Great, thank you, Ed.
 For the first quarter, total revenue decreased 3.7% to $58.3 million.
 Operating expenses on a recurring basis increased 3.4% to $54.8 million, which resulted in a 55% decrease in adjusted EBITDA to $3.4 million.

 Net broadcast revenues decreased 2% to $45.2 million and broadcast operating expenses increased 2.4% to $37.3 million, resulting in station operating income of $7.9 million, a decline of 18.6%.
-On the same station basis, net broadcast revenue increased 0.6% to $44.3 million and SOI decreased 18.8% to $8 million.
-These same station results include broadcast revenue from 96 of our 100 radio stations in our network operations, and represents 98% of our net broadcast revenue.
+On a same-station basis, net broadcast revenue increased 0.6% to $44.3 million, and SOI decreased 18.8% to $8 million.
+These same-station results include broadcast revenue from 96 of our 100 radio stations in our network operations, and represents 98% of our net broadcast revenue.

 I'll now briefly look at revenue performance of our strategic formats.
 37 of our radio stations are programmed in our foundational Christian teaching and talk format.
 These stations contributed 41% of total broadcast revenue and decreased 5.1% for the quarter.
 Our 32 news talk stations had an increase of 4.7% in revenue for the quarter, somewhat due to an increase in political revenue.
 Overall, these stations contributed 19% of total broadcast revenue.
-Revenue from our 12 contemporary Christian music stations contributed 17% of total broadcast revenue, and decreased 8.7% for the quarter.
+Revenue from our 12 contemporary Christian music stations contributed 17% of total broadcast revenue and decreased 8.7% for the quarter.

 Our network revenue increased 1.9% for the quarter and represents 10% of total broadcast revenue.
 Revenue from our national digital media businesses decreased 11.1% to $9.1 million and represents 16% of our total revenue.
 Our publishing revenue decreased 4.1% to $4 million and represents 7% of total revenue.
 Due to the financial impact of the COVID-19 pandemic, we recorded $17.6 million in non-cash impairments, which included $17 million of FCC license impairments, $300,000 in goodwill impairment, and $300,000 in asset impairment.